Friday 13 June 2025

 Dunbar Family Fun Day

 On Saturday 7 June we held our Dunbar Family Fun Day.
-This is always heaps of fun and is open to all the families in Dunbar.
-At this event we hold our competitive annual tennis tournament where the parents compete against each other.
+This is always heaps of fun and is open to all families of Year 7 and 8 pupils.
+At this event we hold our annual doubles tennis tournament where parents play against each other and it gets very competitive indeed.
 The winners were in fact Dr Hart and Miss Tremlett who received the coveted Dunbar tennis tournament trophy.
-After the tennis tournament everyone was invited for a BBQ outside Dunbar and then the children enjoyed a swim in the swimming pool.
+After the tennis tournament everyone was invited for a BBQ outside Dunbar and the day ended with many of the children enjoying a swim in the swimming pool.
 Well done to Sophie and her father Phil, Elizabeth and her father Neil and Alex and his father Will for receiving awards on the day.

 Staff Training on our Reinstated High Ropes Course

-This week some of our staff have been receiving training on our new and improved high ropes course that we are thrilled to bring to students from September.
+This week some of our staff have been receiving training on our new and improved high ropes course that we are thrilled to be able to offer to students going forward.
 This new addition will help us build on our Exploration curriculum.
-We hope that the high ropes course will build resilience in our pupils, pushing them outside of their comfort zones to complete a task.
+We hope that the high ropes course will build resilience in our pupils, pushing them outside of their comfort zones to complete any task they are faced with.
 As well as this, they will be able to practice their problem solving skills by being put in difficult and new situations where challenges occur.
-These traits alongside teamwork are ones that we want our students to build on throughout their time here.
+These traits alongside teamwork are ones that we want our students to build on throughout their time with us.

 UPCOMING EVENTS